 Human imaginations are always awesome.
 Starting from the invention of the Computer in 1822 to 21st century, life is becoming easier, faster and technological.
 Various inventions proved to be revolutionary.
 For instance, Uttama Lahiri and her team at the Indian Institute of Technology in Gandhinagar, and their collaborators at AIIMS in New Delhi and AMRI in Kolkata, have now developed virtual reality (VR) based exercises for such patients, and have been able to show that these have the potential to offer a motivational exercise environment, thereby, bringing in effective rehabilitation.
 Artificial hand for physically handicapped ones is a recent invention works as per the commands of person’s mind by codifying the thoughts of that person!
 How far we’ve come!
 It looks like a wonder.
 In all those wonders, Virtual reality, Augmented Reality and Mixed reality are some sensational innovations.
-Let’s dive into their details and explore what, why and how of all three of them head on head.
+Let’s dive into their details and explore what are the key difference between AR, VR, and MR in this article.

 What is Virtual Reality (VR)?